- Informatik in Kassel

 Full list of my publications and posters.

 projectsThese are the projects I have mainly worked on.
-Through my research, I have further been involved with the projects Venus and EveryAware.
+Through my research, I have further been involved with the projects Venus, EveryAware, and PoSTs.

 PUMAIn the DFG funded project "Akademisches Publikationsmanagement" (PUMA), we used and extended the BibSonomy software to create a new web portal that is run locally at an institution (library, university, etc.) and that integrates there with the existing eco system by connecting to the local open access repository, the publication discovery service or the eLearning platform.